-- a.
-Semiconductor laser stacked arrays designed for use in a wavelength range of less than 1,400 nanometers, that fall under any of the following - 1 Semiconductor laser stacked arrays with a total average output or continuous wave rated output of less than 3 kilowatts, and an average output density or continuous wave rated output density exceeding 500 watts per square meter - 2 Semiconductor laser stacked arrays with a total average output or total continuous wave rated output of 3 kilowatts or more and 5 kilowatts or less, and an average output density or continuous wave rated output density exceeding 350 watts per square meter - 3 Semiconductor laser stacked arrays with a total average output or total continuous wave rated output exceeding 5 kilowatts - 4 Semiconductor laser stacked arrays with a peak pulsed output density exceeding 2,500 watts per square meter - 5 Semiconductor laser stacked arrays with a spatially coherent total average output or total continuous wave rated output exceeding 150 watts - b.
-Semiconductor laser stacked arrays designed for use in a wavelength range of 1,400 nanometers or more and less than 1,900 nanometers, that fall under any of the following - 1 Semiconductor laser stacked arrays with a total average output or total continuous wave rated output of less than 250 watts, and an average output density or continuous wave rated output density exceeding 150 watts per square meter - 2 Semiconductor laser stacked arrays with a total average output or continuous wave rated output of 250 watts or more and 500 watts or less, and an average output density or continuous wave rated output density exceeding 50 watts per square meter - 3 Semiconductor laser stacked arrays with a total average output or continuous wave rated output exceeding 500 watts - 4 Semiconductor laser stacked arrays with a peak pulsed output density exceeding 500 watts per square meter - 5 Semiconductor laser stacked arrays with a spatially coherent total average output or total continuous wave rated output exceeding 15 watts - c.
-Semiconductor laser stacked arrays designed for use in a wavelength range of 1,900 nanometers or more, that fall under any of the following - 1 Semiconductor laser stacked arrays with an average output density or continuous wave rated output density exceeding 50 watts per square meter
+- a. semiconductor laser stacked arrays designed for use in a wavelength range of less than 1,400 nanometers, which fall under any of the following: - 1 semiconductor laser stacked arrays with a total average output or continuous wave rated output of less than 3 kilowatts, and an average output density or continuous wave rated output density exceeding 500 watts per square meter; - 2 semiconductor laser stacked arrays with a total average output or total continuous wave rated output of 3 kilowatts or more and 5 kilowatts or less, and an average output density or continuous wave rated output density exceeding 350 watts per square meter; - 3 semiconductor laser stacked arrays with a total average output or total continuous wave rated output exceeding 5 kilowatts; - 4 semiconductor laser stacked arrays with a peak pulsed output density exceeding 2,500 watts per square meter; - 5 semiconductor laser stacked arrays with a spatially coherent total average output or total continuous wave rated output exceeding 150 watts; - b. semiconductor laser stacked arrays designed for use in a wavelength range of 1,400 nanometers or more and less than 1,900 nanometers, which fall under any of the following: - 1 semiconductor laser stacked arrays with a total average output or total continuous wave rated output of less than 250 watts, and an average output density or continuous wave rated output density exceeding 150 watts per square meter; - 2 semiconductor laser stacked arrays with a total average output or continuous wave rated output of 250 watts or more and 500 watts or less, and an average output density or continuous wave rated output density exceeding 50 watts per square meter; - 3 semiconductor laser stacked arrays with a total average output or continuous wave rated output exceeding 500 watts; - 4 semiconductor laser stacked arrays with a peak pulsed output density exceeding 500 watts per square meter; - 5 semiconductor laser stacked arrays with a spatially coherent total average output or total continuous wave rated output exceeding 15 watts; - c. semiconductor laser stacked arrays designed for use in a wavelength range of 1,900 nanometers or more, which fall under any of the following: - 1 semiconductor laser stacked arrays with an average output density or continuous wave rated output density exceeding 50 watts per square meter;